-Fun Health and Safety Activities for Preschoolers
+Fun Safety and Health Activities for Kids in Preschool

 When it comes to teaching kids about health and safety, it may be hard to keep their attention – especially your youngest students.
 Thankfully teaching these life skills doesn’t have to be boring with these fun activities for preschoolers!

 LifeCubby is the only childcare management software created by a center owner.
 Many of our team members know first-hand how to keep kids’ attention and make any learning experience a blast.

 Here’s how you can make the not-so-exciting topics of health and safety subjects your kids will love – and learn lots from with these eight fun activities for preschoolers.

 When it comes to safety, it’s important to teach your students the basics first.
 You can do that through these four safety activities for preschoolers:

 - Stop, drop, and roll: This activity will teach your students the best way to protect themselves in a fire emergency.
 Begin by telling your students to stop (to prevent fanning the flames).
 Then, have them drop to the ground quickly and cover their faces with their hands to prevent facial burns.
 Ask them to lay flat with their legs out straight to smother any “flames.”
 Lastly, tell them to roll over with their hands above their heads to put out any remaining flames.
 Make sure to tell your students that it’s important to pay attention to what’s burning and focus on putting out that area of their bodies, should they ever experience this in real life.
 Add some upbeat music to turn it into a game and ensure your little ones are prepared in case of a heated event.